B2B Sales GlossaryDefinition · List Building

 In B2B sales development, SOM becomes operational when you translate high-level market sizing into an actual prioritized list of accounts and contacts.
 Instead of saying “we sell to mid-market SaaS companies globally,” a SOM-driven team defines a focused universe such as “3,000 US-based SaaS companies with 50-500 employees using Salesforce and hiring SDRs,” then narrows further to the segment they can realistically penetrate with existing SDR headcount, territory coverage, and channel mix.

-SOM matters because it connects strategy to day‑to‑day prospecting.
-Overly inflated markets produce bloated, low‑quality lists and create the illusion of opportunity, while reps still spend 60%+ of their time on non‑selling tasks.flowlu.com A well‑defined SOM keeps list-building, outbound sequences, and SDR activity tightly focused on the accounts most likely to convert, shortening sales cycles and improving win rates.
+SOM matters because it connects strategy to day-to-day prospecting.
+Overly inflated markets produce bloated, low-quality lists and create the illusion of opportunity, while reps still spend 60%+ of their time on non-selling tasks.
+A well-defined SOM keeps list-building, outbound sequences, and SDR activity tightly focused on the accounts most likely to convert, shortening sales cycles and improving win rates.

 Modern sales organizations also use SOM as a capacity planning and forecasting tool.
-If new SaaS companies typically capture only 2-5% of their SAM in their first few years, realistic SOM models prevent leadership from assuming 20% penetration in year one and over‑hiring SDRs or over‑investing in channels.f22labs.com By anchoring outreach volume, coverage models, and pipeline targets to SOM, revenue teams can model how many accounts, contacts, and touches are required to hit opportunity and booking goals.
+If new SaaS companies typically capture only 2-5% of their SAM in their first few years, realistic SOM models prevent leadership from assuming 20% penetration in year one and over-hiring SDRs or over-investing in channels.
+By anchoring outreach volume, coverage models, and pipeline targets to SOM, revenue teams can model how many accounts, contacts, and touches are required to hit opportunity and booking goals.

-Over time, SOM has evolved from a slide in an investor pitch to a living, data‑driven construct owned jointly by RevOps, marketing, and sales development.
+Over time, SOM has evolved from a slide in an investor pitch to a living, data-driven construct owned jointly by RevOps, marketing, and sales development.
 Teams now refine SOM continuously using firmographic, technographic, and intent data, plus feedback from SDR conversations and win/loss analysis.
-AI and modern data vendors make it easier to test new micro‑segments, expand into adjacencies, and quickly update lists as markets shift.
-In this context, SOM is not just a market sizing concept-it’s the backbone of effective B2B list-building, territory design, and outbound sales execution.
+AI and modern data vendors make it easier to test new micro-segments, expand into adjacencies, and quickly update lists as markets shift.
+In this context, SOM is not just a market sizing concept, it’s the backbone of effective B2B list-building, territory design, and outbound sales execution.

 Sharper Targeting and Higher Win Rates

 A well-defined SOM forces alignment on your true Ideal Customer Profile (ICP), so lists contain only accounts that match your best-fit patterns.
-Companies with strong ICPs achieve up to 68% higher win rates, which directly translates into more opportunities created per SDR hour when your SOM is tightly defined.growleads.io
+Companies with strong ICPs achieve up to 68% higher win rates, which directly translates into more opportunities created per SDR hour when your SOM is tightly defined.

 More Efficient SDR Capacity Planning